 - Multi-Category Strategy: Optimizing for each relevant software category

-- Glassdoor Integration: Removed from Market Presence calculations as of 2024
+- Glassdoor Integration: Removed from Market Presence calculations (October 2024)

 Common Pitfalls That Sabotage Success